ICRAR/daliuge/daliuge-runtime/README.md

-# Docker containers
+# The daliuge-engine Docker Image

-We currently build the system in two images:
+We currently build the runtime system in two images:

 * *icrar/daliuge-base:latest* includes a CentOS 7 system with a 'dfms' user and all the requirements to install the dfms framework installed.
 * *icrar/daliuge-engine:latest* is built on top of the :base image and includes the installation of the DALiuGE framework.